Finding an

 and commitment to excellence you can expect.
 Look for a

-minimum, a cover letter, current resume, written
+cover letter, current resume, written references, list of

 Conduct personal interviews

-coach’s personality, teaching style, and general
+instructor's personality, teaching style, and general level

-level of professionalism, collect informational materials,
+of professionalism, collect informational materials, and

-get answers to your questions, etc.
+get answers to your questions.
+True professionals will be

-(preferably written) explanation of fees and of payment and
+written) explanation of fees and of payment and

 cancellation policies.